Gender pay gap in New Zealand: Possible reform

 In 2011, the HRC issued its report Tracking Equality at Work, containing a draft replacement of the EPA called the Pay Equality Bill.
 Unlike the EPA, the Pay Equality Bill shifts the onus of proving pay equality from the employee to employer.
 Instead of requiring a finding of pay discrimination, the Pay Equality Bill establishes a positive right to pay equality which must be satisfied by employers.
 As at April 2015, the Pay Equality Bill had not yet been considered for enactment.

 In September 2019, Westpac New Zealand voluntarily disclosed its 30.3% gender pay gap and aimed for equal men and women in management roles.
 In December 2018 the Minister for Women announced a flexible work scheme in New Zealand to reduce the gender pay gap which is supposed to be implemented by the end of 2020.
 In September 2020 the NZ Statistics agency published the gender pay gap figure as 9.5%, and now more corporate companies are applying for the New Zealand Based Accreditation Gender Tick.
 Gender Tick is an initiative from the YWCA and to earn the accreditation companies must have a safe and inclusive culture, flexible working arrangements and equal pay.

 The New Zealand Ministry for Women/ Manatū Wāhine publishes 'What's my GPG?' which breaks down gender pay gaps by dimensions such as region, ethnicity and age.
 It links to a list of public service gender pay gaps.

-As of 2023, New Zealand's government is planning on requiring hundreds of large businesses to report their gender pay gaps.
-Supposedly, this requirement will eventually apply to all companies with over 100 employees.
+In 2025, the New Zealand Ministry for Women/ Manatū Wāhine reported a decrease in the gender pay gap from 8.2% in June 2024 ro 5.2% in June 2025, while noting that the gender pay gap is much higher when considering Wāhine Māori, Pacific Islander, non-White, and disabled women.